swiftlang/swift/docs/StringDesign.rst

    specifies requires careful justification.
 So far, we have found two possible points of deviation for Swift ``String``:

-   1. The `Unicode Text Segmentation Specification`_ says, “`do not break between CR and LF`__.”
-However, breaking extended grapheme clusters between CR and LF may necessary if we wish ``String`` to “behave normally” for users of pure ASCII.
+   1. The `Unicode Text Segmentation Specification`_ says, "`do not break between CR and LF`__."
+However, breaking extended grapheme clusters between CR and LF may necessary if we wish ``String`` to "behave normally" for users of pure ASCII.
 This point is still open for discussion.

       __ http://www.unicode.org/reports/tr29/#GB2

-   2. The `Unicode Text Segmentation Specification`_ says, “`do not break between regional indicator symbols`__.”
-However, it also says “(Sequences of more than two RI characters should be separated by other characters, such as U+200B ZWSP).”
+   2. The `Unicode Text Segmentation Specification`_ says, "`do not break between regional indicator symbols`__."
+However, it also says "(Sequences of more than two RI characters should be separated by other characters, such as U+200B ZWSP)."
 Although the parenthesized note probably has less official weight than the other admonition, breaking pairs of RI characters seems like the right thing for us to do given that Cocoa already forms strings with